 5. If you are going with children, plan your visit beforehand

 Traveling to Granada as a family is a fantastic plan but like all visits with children it has its trick and requires a bit of organization so that everything goes perfectly.
 Even more so when it is an extensive visit of several hours as is the Alhambra.

 That is why I recommend you to plan a little bit the visit to the monument if the children accompany you.
 Take note of these little tips that will help you to have a great family experience:

 Get your tickets online and in advance to avoid the kids getting tired waiting in long lines at the ticket office.

 Before the visit, tell them what you are going to see so they know something about the Alhambra and can let their imagination run wild when they are inside.

 If you visit the Alhambra with children in summer, go early in the morning when it is still cool and they are full of energy.

 The visit to the Alhambra is long.
 Bring snacks and water in your bag in case the children get hungry or thirsty at some point.
-Inside the enclosure there are no restaurant areas.
+There are no restaurants inside the enclosure.

-    In the post Visit the Alhambra in Granada with children: you will find more tips that will be useful to make the most of this family plan.
-Do not miss them!
+In the post Visit the Alhambra in Granada with kids you will find more tips that will be useful for you to enjoy this family plan to the fullest. don't miss them!

 Many travelers usually take advantage of the summer vacations to visit the Alhambra and at this time of the year it is very hot in Granada, where temperatures can reach 40ºC.